NCAA bowling championship: Champions

+All schools are listed with their current athletic brand names, which do not always match those used by a school in the relevant season.

 Team titles

 Result by school and year

-34 teams have appeared in the NCAA Tournament in at least one year starting with 2004.
+47 teams have appeared in the NCAA Tournament in at least one year starting with 2004.
 The results for all years are shown in this table below.

-Conference affiliations in the table reflect those in place for the 2021–22 school year.
+Conference affiliations in the table reflect those in place for the 2025–26 school year.
 The code in each cell represents the furthest the team made it in the respective tournament: